jbernalvallejo/amazon-quicksight-workshop/2-athena/1-query-data.md

     ```

     > [!NOTE]
     > If Run query button is not enabled, select the entire query and press Control + Enter to have it executed.
 This may happen in some browsers due to bug in this part of the web console.
-You can also re-load the page
+You can also re-load the page.

     The results appear beneath the query window.